erwinkn/erwinkn.github.io/content/tricks/blazor-rehydration/index.md

 <span class="text-darkSanguine font-semibold">Important!</span> The component should be placed at the very end of `_Host.cshtml`, right before the closing `</body>` tag, to make sure all the components have loaded before it writes the state on the page.

-Alright, that gives you everything you need to get that beautiful serialized state onto your page that we've seen above.
+With this, you have everything you need to get that beautiful serialized state that we've seen above.
 Now, it's time to read from it.

 Once again, this happens in our `Cache` service.
 The first time someone calls the `GetOrAdd` method on the client, the cache loads the `Items` dictionary by calling the JavaScript function defined above.